Memphis investigating seven more officers in Tyre Nichols case

 She declined to name the officers currently being investigated, saying the probe was not complete.

-Mr Nichols, 29, died several days after being beaten by members of the Memphis police force following a traffic stop.
+Mr Nichols, 29, died days after being beaten by members of the Memphis police force following a traffic stop.

-His death has renewed nationwide calls for police reform and his family will be in attendance at President Joe Biden's State of the Union address on Tuesday night in Washington DC.
+His death has renewed nationwide calls for police reform, and his family will be attending President Joe Biden's State of the Union address on Tuesday night in Washington DC.

 The president is expected to push for reforms in the televised speech.

-To date, seven police officers have been relieved of duty in connection to the death of Mr Nichols, who was black, including six who were fired and one unnamed officer who was suspended.
+To date, seven police officers have been relieved of duty in connection with the death of Mr Nichols, who was black, including six who were fired and one unnamed officer who was suspended.

-Five of the officers fired - all of whom are black - have been charged with his murder.
+Five of the officers fired - all of whom are also black - have been charged with his murder.

-Three emergency medical workers have also been fired for not providing Mr Nichols adequate care.
+Three emergency medical workers have also been fired for not providing Mr Nichols with adequate care.

-In a written statement to the BBC on Tuesday, Ms Sink said that an administrative investigation is underway for the additional officers to "determine if City policies were violated and what disciplinary action should be taken".
+In a written statement to the BBC on Tuesday, Ms Sink said that an administrative investigation is under way for the additional officers to "determine if city policies were violated and what disciplinary action should be taken".

 The "information is subject to change", she said, and Memphis officials expect to share more information next week after hearings have been held.